Peliah/Peliah/README.md

 ## 🌟 About Me

 Hey there!
-I'm [Peliah], a passionate developer who loves coding, exploring new technologies, and creating amazing software.
+I'm Peliah, a passionate developer who loves coding, exploring new technologies, and creating amazing software.
 I believe in the power of clean code, teamwork, and the occasional nerdy joke! 😉

 ## 💻 Technologies & Tools